A Bill to introduce more freedom, flexibility and opportunity for those seeking employment in the public and private sectors.

 9 November 2009

-The bill would create a general right to employment in both public and private sectors, but with specified exceptions for foreign visitors and for foreign nationals who have been refused entry or given the right to remain.
-It would also allow individual workers to opt out of the national minimum wage and provide protection for those who refuse to work for pay below the minimum wage.
+The Employment Opportunities Bill would give a general right to employment in both the public and private sectors, but with specific exceptions for certain foreign nationals.
+It would also allow individual workers to opt out of the National Minimum Wage rules and provide protection for those who refuse to work for pay below the minimum wage.

 Generated 21 February 2026